-One of the common questions I get from customers is about what to do to control ants in their favourite citrus plant.
+One of the common questions I get from customers is about what to do to control ants in their favorite citrus plant.

 Sometimes, while tending to the citrus plants, people find ants moving up and down and would want to know what exactly could they do to keep the ants away.
 While the question is simple and would warrant a simple recommendation of a chemical, organic or otherwise, my answer usually takes a windy route.

 First of all, there are fire ants and other ants species that form colonies in the ground and feed on the roots ending up killing your citrus trees.
-This rarely becomes an issue in container grown citrus.
-However, if they do, you could use any of the fire ant chemicals that are available in garden centres.
+This rarely becomes an issue in container-grown citrus.
+However, if they do, you could use any of the fire ant chemicals that are available in garden centers.

 Secondly, there are leaf-cutter ants that take pieces of leaves to their colonies where they grow fungus which is used to feed the colony.
-Again chances are that you might not encounter these in container grown situations.
+Again chances are that you might not encounter these in container-grown situations.
 If this does happen, you would need chemicals specific to leaf-cutter ants.
-If you ask for a leaf-cutter ant chemical, most garden centres would have them.
+If you ask for a leaf-cutter ant chemical, most garden centers would have them.
 On most packages, they would also have pictures of ants holding leaves, like in their names- leaf-cutter ants.